 In December 2012 Harper Adams was award full university title.
 Dr David Llewellyn took the title Vice-Chancellor in line with the academic and administrative heads of most other UK universities.
 Significant investment has continued in to the campus, and Harper was named Modern University of the Year 2017 in the Times Good University Guide 2016, and Whatuni Awards 2016 University of the Year.

-Principal Dr David Llewellyn (2009-present) spearheaded Harper's successful progression, being named University College of the Year six years running (2008-2013) and expanding to cater for more than 2,500 undergraduate students.
+Principal Dr David Llewellyn (2009-2021) spearheaded Harper's successful progression, being named University College of the Year six years running (2008-2013) and expanding to cater for more than 2,500 undergraduate students.

 A new £2.3millon state-of the art dairy unit was officially opened in September 2009, and the £3million award-winning Regional Food Academy (RFA) was officially opened by HRH The Princess Royal in December 2009.
 In March 2010, Shadow Secretary of State for the Environment, Food and Rural Affairs, Nick Herbert MP, opened a new Postgraduate and Professional Development Centre, and in the same year the Faccenda (Student Centre) building and a new student hall of residence were opened.
 In October 2012 HRH The Princess Royal visited Harper Adams to open the new student halls of residence, which was named after the Princess.